GitLeeRepo/x64AsmNotes/Windows_x86AsmNotes.md

 * Register - operate on the general purpose registers
 * Memory - operate on memory and data stored in memory

-The following are all valid operand operatons
+The following are all valid operand operations

 ```asm
     mov eax,10        ; move immediate to register